Updated on October 7, 2024

 therabreath healthy gums oral rinse

-This product has received the ADA Seal of Approval.
+Its active ingredient is cetylpyridinium chloride, an FDA-approved antigingivitis/antiplaque agent.
+Lastly, this product has also received the ADA Seal of Approval.

 Colgate Peroxyl Antiseptic Mouthwash and Mouth Sore Rinse